patricktcoakley/gdvm/README.md

 ### Package Managers

-The primary way to install fgvm is through a package manager, which will make it easier to keep up to date and manage your installations:
+The recommended way to install fgvm is through a package manager, which will make it easier to keep up to date and manage your installations:

 #### Homebrew (macOS/Linux)